-Now more than ever, it’s crucial to understand what happened on the night of June 14, why the Grenfell disaster took place, and what can be done to prevent it from ever taking place again.
+Now more than ever, it’s crucial to understand what happened on the night of June 14, and what can be done to support those who were affected.

 The Grenfell Fire Timeline